front-end-developer/-phone-catalogue/README.md

 ### Desktop list view
 ![Alt text](screenshots/desktop-view.PNG "desktop list view")

-In the project directory, you can run:

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 # Phone Catalogue
 Your task is to write a very simple product catalogue app.